Did you know that Northern Ireland is the only part of the UK that doesn’t provide specialist perinatal mental health inpatient facilities?

 But there are some out there who are making it their business to raise standards and offer advice and support to women who are in desperate need of help.

-The mum of three who lives in north Belfast not only set up and runs PANGS NI, a forum for women struggling with their mental health during pregnancy and the postnatal period.
+The mum of three from Glengormley not only set up and runs PANGS NI, a forum for women struggling with their mental health during pregnancy and the postnatal period.

-She is also part of a team of women who established the Northern Ireland Maternal Mental Health Conference, and most recently, she became a published author with the release of her book, Pangs: Surviving Motherhood and Mental Illness.
+She also helps to organise the Northern Ireland Maternal Mental Health Conference, and most recently, she became a published author with the release of her book, Pangs: Surviving Motherhood and Mental Illness.

 And let me tell you, it’s a fantastic read.